mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

              ((contract_count + contract_renewals) * contract_fee)
 ```

-Already, it's much more complex a formula than with traditional providers.
-But the worst part is that the user doesn't know any of the values of these variables ahead of time.
+Already, it's much more complex than with traditional providers.

+The worst part is that so many of the variables are unknown.
 There are nine different variables in that formula.
 The only one that the user knows in advance is `file_size`.
+If Sia fixes their [price estimation bugs](#cost-estimates-are-wildly-inaccurate), four more variables are known ahead of time: `upload_cost`, `storage_cost`, `download_cost`, and `contract_fee`.

-Storage efficiency depends on the degree of replication (by default, 3x), the distribution of file sizes in your data, and how stable your hosts are.
+For the rest of the variables, the user can't know their values in advance even if Sia provided 100% accurate price estimates. `storage_efficiency` depends on the distribution of file sizes in the user's data, and how stable their hosts are.
+Sia can't predict it without looking at the files or knowing when hosts will go offline.

+`contract_count` and `contract_renewals` depend on the stability of the hosts and on the user's storage activity.
+If the user downloads their files frequently, they will generate more contract renewals than a user who uses Sia for cold storage and rarely downloads files.
+Even if the user knows what their usage pattern will be, they *still* can't predict their number of contracts because of Sia's [opaque and confusing contract purchasing logic](#contract-spending-is-unintuitive).

 ### Fees represent a high proportion of cost

-Before I ran this test, I assumed Sia's fees were pretty small.
+Before I ran this test, I assumed that fees would be only a small percentage of total costs, like 2-4%.
+In reality, fees accounted for 28-44% of costs in these tests.

-When you use Sia-UI to set a storage allowance, it shows fees as .
 As explained [above](#cost-estimates-are-wildly-inaccurate), fees are the cost for which Sia makes the poorest predictions.
 In these tests, fees were 10-20x more than what Sia's price API predicted.

-I'm using Sia's

 | Test case | Fee spending (incorrect accounting) | Total spending (incorrect accounting) | Fees as % of total spending |
 |-------------|-----------------|----------------|--------|